chethanvasishta/essential-cs/README.md

     - Are the a and b in the foo() located in the same space as main's a and b?
     - If yes, does changing a in foo() change the a in main too?
 If not, how are these variables located?
     - When is the space for a and b in foo() created and destroyed?
-    - [Stack Frames] Who creates the stack frame foo()?
+6. [Stack Frames] Who creates the stack frame foo()?
 Who destroys it?
     - Can you describe the stack frame structure for the main() calling foo()?
 What all does it contain?
     - Can you intentionally overwrite any arbitrary address location inside a thread stack?
         - If not, who prevents it?
 What's the mechanism to prevent it?
+    - Where exactly is the thread stack located in memory?
+    - Is there a limit to the number of threads that can be created by a process?
+    - Is there a limit to the number of stack frames that can be created for a thread?
-6. [Recursion] Can you describe the stack frame for main() calling foo() calling foo()?
+7. [Recursion] Can you describe the stack frame for main() calling foo() calling foo()?
     - Are a and b of foo shared across recursion calls?
     - Can any function recursively call itself?
     - Is there a limit to the depth of recusion?
 If yes, what defines it?
-7. [System Call] Let's say the program creates an array using malloc().
+8. [System Call] Let's say the program creates an array using malloc().
 Who wrote the malloc implementation?
     - Is malloc a system call?
 If yes, how does the program know how to call it?
 If no, what does malloc do?
     - Let's say there's a system call falloc().
 Is making a system call same as calling foo()?
 If not, what's the difference?
     - Describe how a system call works.
-8. Can you call a DLL compiled with a different compiler?
+9. [Compatibility] Can you call a DLL compiled with a different compiler?
 For e.g. helloworld.exe compiled with MSVC-14 that wants to use a function bar() in dep.dll compiled with Intel C++ compiler?
 Other scenarios:
     - Helloworld.exe -MSVC-14, dep.dll - MSVC-19?
     - Helloworld.exe - 32-bit MSVC-14, dep.dll 64-bit MSVC-14?
 If that works, how?
 If not, why not?
+    - Is there a run a program compiled for Intel x86 processor on a AMD processor?
+What about ARM processors?
+        - Can a program compiled for a Intel x86 processor run on any Intel x86 processor?

 ### Multiple-Processes